datxnguyen26/Social-Media-App-MERN/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <p>Memories is a MERN stack project and it is a social media app where user can make post, delete posts, and like posts.
-Currently, there is no user authentication function and it is being build at the moment using GoogleAuth.  </p>
+Currently, there is no user authentication function and it is being build at the moment using GoogleAuth.
+The page is being deployed on https://socialmemories.netlify.app/</p>

 ### Built With